GenericMappingTools/gmt/BUILDING.md

 ## Packaging

-Currently, packaging with CPack works on macOS (Bundle, TGZ, TBZ2), Windows (ZIP, NSIS), and UNIX (TGZ, TBZ2).
+Currently, packaging with CPack works on macOS (Bundle), Windows (NSIS), and UNIX (TGZ, TBZ2).
 On Windows you need to install [NSIS](http://nsis.sourceforge.net/).
 After building GMT and the documentation, build and place the executables, including the supplements, with